|

 . . . and here is a summary of what he found:

-(reading aloud may help the ear catch meanings missed by the eye)
+(Reading aloud may help the ear catch meanings otherwise missed by the eye.)

 II.
 That in the third and normal pattern a "point of inflection" is reached . . . dividing the entire species profile into Epoch A, which comes before it, and Epoch B, which comes after;